-Light has a powerful impact on your body function and performance.
-When you get enough natural light, you sleep better at night, feel more alert during the day, and experience a boost in your mood.
+When you get enough natural light, you sleep better at night, feel more alert during the day, boost your mood, and perform at your best.

 How your internal clock works

-You can use exposure to sunlight to fine-tune your internal clock with nature's light-dark cycle.
-These are examples of scenarios where you might benefit from adjusting your internal clock.
+You can use exposure to sunlight to fine-tune your internal clock with nature's light-dark cycle for better performance in multiple scenarios.

-- Adjusting to a new time zone.
+- Adjust to a new time zone.
 Exposure to sunlight as soon as you wake up can also make adapting to a new time zone faster and easier, especially when traveling eastward.
-You can benefit from this practice when you need to adjust to an earlier wake-up time too, such as when you “spring forward” at the beginning of daylight saving time.
+You can benefit from this practice when you “spring forward” at the beginning of daylight saving time.

-- Recovering from shift work.
-After completing a few rounds of shift work, you might find it tough to go back to your old schedule.
+- Recover from shift work.
+After a few rounds of shift work, it might be tough to go back to your old schedule.
 Daily exposure to sunlight at your previous regular wake-up time can help you adjust more quickly.

 Increase alertness during the day

-Starting your day with exposure to sunlight can boost your performance even if you don't need to realign your internal clock to nature's light-dark cycle.
-The more intense the light you see when you wake up, the sharper your melatonin levels drop, giving you more energy and alertness throughout the day to perform at your best.
+Exposure to early-morning sunlight can boost your performance and energy levels too.
+The more intense light you see when you wake up, the sharper your melatonin levels drop, giving you more energy and alertness throughout the day.

 It's common to feel tired between 1300 and 1500 hours.
-If you struggle with that early afternoon slump, take a short break and go outside for 5–15 minutes to help restore your alertness and mental performance for the rest of the day.
+If you struggle with that early afternoon slump, take a short break and go outside for 5–15 minutes to help restore your alertness and improve mental performance.

 Sleep better at night

-Regular exposure to sunlight early in the morning also improves your sleep.
-And the more light you get throughout the day, the better you sleep at night.
-When you’re exposed to sunlight in the morning, your brain starts to produce melatonin sooner, allowing you to fall asleep more easily at night.
+The more light you get throughout the day, the better you sleep at night.
+Early exposure to morning sunlight triggers earlier release of melatonin at night, allowing you to fall asleep more easily.
 Seeing sunlight during the day makes it easier for your brain to detect nighttime too, even if you keep lights on after sunset.
-But if all you see throughout the day is artificial light, the much smaller difference in light intensity can't really help your brain recognize the beginning of nighttime.
+But if all you see throughout the day is artificial light, the much smaller difference in light intensity can't really help your brain recognize when nighttime starts.
 (Full daylight provides 10,000 lux of light intensity.
 A home lamp gives just 500 lux on average.)

 Boost your mood

-Exposure to bright natural light also increases the production of serotonin, a brain chemical that regulates mood in addition to supporting restful sleep.
+Exposure to bright natural light increases the production of serotonin, a brain chemical that regulates mood and supports restful sleep.
 Having enough serotonin can help you feel happy and improve your sense of well-being.

-If sunlight is available, it should be your preferred source of light to get all the benefits described above.
+If sunlight is available, it should be your preferred source of light.
+Get enough safe sun exposure with these helpful tips from HPRC.

-- Get outdoors.
+- Head outdoors.
 The sunlight you get through windows is filtered and less intense than the light you get when you’re outside.
 When possible, go outside for maximum benefits.

 - Don't look directly at the sun.
-Being outdoors is all you need to get the benefits of sunlight.
-Looking at the sun is dangerous and can damage your eyes.
+It is dangerous and can damage your eyes.

 - Shade is fine.
-You don't need to get sunlight directly on your face to get enough light to regulate your internal clock.
-You can stay in a shaded area and still get all the benefits.
+You can stay in a shaded area to regulate your internal clock plus get all the other benefits.

 - Aim for at least 15 minutes.
 On sunny days, just 15 minutes of sunshine is enough to completely shut down melatonin production and wake up your brain.
-On overcast days, try to stay outside longer, but don't get discouraged if your schedule doesn't allow it.
+On overcast days, try to stay outside longer when you can.
 Natural light on an overcast day is still better than artificial light.

 - Get sun exposure several times a day.
-The more light the better to align your internal clock and improve your sleep.
-When possible, try to get some light exposure around sunset too.
+The more light, the better to align your internal clock and improve your sleep.
+Try to get some light exposure around sunset too.
 Your eyes use light patterns at dusk to tell your brain night is coming, which can also help improve sleep.